sanskrit/raw_etexts_english/blogs/manasataramgini/2004-06-23_the-conquest-of-nagor.md

 +++
-title = "The conquest ofxa0Nagor"
+title = "The conquest of Nagor"

 +++
 Nagor had been occupied by the Mohammedans after Khalji’s dreaded acts